 Overall Immune Support

-- OnGuard - this essential oil is awesome!
-It really knocks out illnesses especially if you catch it quickly.
+OnGuard - this essential oil is awesome!
+It really knocks out seasonal and environmental threats, especially if you catch it quickly.
 The moment I feel less than 100%, I gargle with a few drops of OnGuard in water and swallow it.
 Usually, my illness doesn't progress after doing this a few times.
 With children, I rub it on the bottoms of the feet (diluted with olive oil if they are under 3 years old).

 *Strep throat is difficult to treat and not using antibiotics for it is controversial.
 My husband has gotten strep throat three times in the past six months.
 The first two times he used antibiotics because the natural remedies were just not touching it.
 The third time we caught it very early and successfully treated it naturally within three days.
 Personal judgment and prayer, if religious, should be used to determine which course of action to take with any illness.
 Being super consistent with natural remedies is key.
 We stay on top of illnesses with these remedies around the clock, every two to three hours (or more often if severe).